 Sleep apnea mouth guards are customized to fit over your upper and lower teeth.
 This treatment is intended to realign the position of your tongue and jaw, keeping the airways open so you can maintain normal breathing patterns during sleep.
 Obstructive sleep apnea is often considered a structural problem, which makes an oral appliance a successful treatment for the affliction.

 Sleep apnea can look different from person to person, with causes and symptoms varying greatly.
-If you suspect that obstructive sleep apnea is interrupting your ability to rest soundly, contact Dr. Mitul Patel at Family & Cosmetic Dentistry in Johns Creek for a consultation.
+If you suspect that obstructive sleep apnea is interrupting your ability to rest soundly, contact Dr. Mitul Patel at Hello Family Dental in Johns Creek for a consultation.